Opioid use disorder treatment services

 Talk to your doctor or other health care provider to find out where to go for these services.
-You can also visit Medicare.gov/talk-to-someone and select "Find treatment near you" on the “Find treatment for opioid misuse” card.
+You can also search for providers at the top of this page.

 Medicare Advantage Plans must also cover opioid treatment program services, but may require you see an in-network opioid treatment program.
 Since Medicare Advantage Plans can apply copayments to opioid treatment program services, you should check with your plan to see if you have to pay a copayment.